Nomadic Backpacker

 200 USD here does not last so long.
 Guatemala is freaking expensive!
 Period.
 No idea where people get the idea that it's cheap here.

-So needing some more cash, off I go to use an ATM.
+So needing some more cash, off I go to find an ATM in Panajachel.

 I go to the BI ATM.